stevenranney/stevenranney.github.io/about.md

 ### Career Arc

 By education and experience, I am a quantitative scientist.
-In chronological order, some of my past jobs have included (but are not limited to):
+In reverise chronological order, some of my past jobs have included (but are not limited to):

+* Senior data scientist at a big tech company (with which you're *definitely* familiar)
+* Director of data science at a patient-focused healthcare firm undergoing a technology reannaissance, building infrastructure as code (IAC)
+* Data science consultant for a financial and management consulting firm.
+* Founder of an environmentally-focused startup
+* Biometrician with a environmental and statistical consulting firm
 * Research assistant at a northern Rocky Mountain university
-* Biometrician with a environmental and statistical consulting firm
-* Founder of an environmentally-focused startup
-* Data science consultant for a financial and management consulting firm.
-* Director of data science at a patient-focused healthcare firm undergoing a technology reannaissance, building infrastructure as code (IAC)
-* Senior data scientist at a big tech company (with whic you're *definitely* familiar)

 I’ve enjoyed all of the positions I’ve held.
 Indeed, I learned during my tenure as a biometrician that working with large data sets and discovering new things about those data sets was really what floated my boat.
 Combining that discovery mentality with my enjoyment of writing code, developing new products, and helping people learn new things and I work in a great industry.